Common name: Marbled Shrimp

 Habitat

-Saron marmoratus is found in the Indo-Pacific region, from the Red Sea and East Africa to Japan and the Great Barrier Reef.
-They inhabit coral reefs and rocky substrates, usually at depths of up to 30 meters.
+Saron marmoratus is naturally found in the Indo-Pacific region, including areas such as the Red Sea, East Africa, and the Great Barrier Reef.
+They inhabit coral reefs and rocky substrates, often hiding in crevices during the day.
+Replicating this environment in captivity with plenty of live rock and hiding spots will help them thrive.